Bedford Assault Lawyer

 Assault charges can range from a Class C misdemeanor all the way to a first-degree felony, and the fines and penalties range accordingly.
 How serious the assault is and the relationship between the person charged and the victim both play a role in how the assault is charged.
 Consider all the following:

-- Class C misdemeanor – Class C misdemeanor charges generally apply to threats of bodily injury and offensive or provocative conduct, and a conviction can lead to fines of up to $500.
+• Class C misdemeanor – Class C misdemeanor charges generally apply to threats of bodily injury and offensive or provocative conduct, and a conviction can lead to fines of up to $500.
+Note that penalties for Class C misdemeanors in Texas do not include jail time.

-- Third-degree felony – Third-degree felony charges generally apply to repeat domestic violence or domestic violence involving choking, child abandonment, assault against a police officer, terroristic threats, discharging a firearm, or harassment of public servants, and a conviction can lead to fines of up to $10,000 and from 2 to 10 years in prison.
+• Third-degree felony – Third-degree felony charges generally apply to repeat domestic violence or domestic violence involving choking, child abandonment, assault against a police officer, terroristic threats, discharging a firearm, or harassment of public servants.
+A conviction can lead to fines of up to $10,000 and from 2 to 10 years in prison.

-- Second-degree felony – Second-degree felony charges generally apply to aggravated assault, sexual assault, reckless child abuse, and tampering with products, and a conviction can lead to fines of up to $10,000 and from 2 to 20 years in prison.
+• Second-degree felony – Second-degree felony charges generally apply to aggravated assault, sexual assault, reckless child abuse, and tampering with products.
+A conviction can lead to fines of up to $10,000 and from 2 to 20 years in prison.

-- First-degree felony – First-degree felony charges generally apply to aggravated sexual assault, aggravated assault with a weapon, and drive-by shootings, and a conviction can lead to fines of up to $10,000 and from 5 years to life in prison.
+• First-degree felony – First-degree felony charges generally apply to aggravated sexual assault, aggravated assault with a weapon, and drive-by shootings.
+A conviction can lead to fines of up to $10,000 and from 5 years to life in prison.

 Bringing Your Strongest Defense

-I’ve been charged with assault.
+I’ve been charged with assault in Bedford.
 What should I do?

 The fact is that a misdemeanor can lead to serious consequences that can derail your future.
 In addition to jail time and fines, a conviction is a matter of public record and can have all the following negative effects:

-- It can make it hard to get a job.
+• Make it harder to get a job.

 It’s just a fine.
 Shouldn’t I just pay it?

-If you’re charged with a misdemeanor, and all you’re facing is a fine, paying that fine translates to admitting guilt, which makes defending your rights a much better option.
+If you’re charged with a misdemeanor in Bedford and all you’re facing is a fine, you may think it's no big deal.
+However, paying that fine translates to your admitting guilt, which means the charge will appear on your record and you may not be able to expunge it.
+Defending abasing the charge with the help of an attorney is a much better option.

 Reach Out to an Experienced Bedford Assault Attorney Today